Strange Music

-Strange Music is an American independent record label specializing in hip hop music and founded by Tech N9ne and Travis O'Guin in 1999.
+Strange Music is an American independent record label specializing in hip-hop and founded by Tech N9ne and Travis O'Guin in 1999.

 History

 In 2009 Skatterman & Snug Brim fulfilled their commitment to Strange Music and left the label.

 In 2010 Jay Rock signed a multi-album deal with Strange Music.

 In 2011 Stevie Stone joined the label in March and Prozak in December.

 In 2012 Strange Music signed the duo CES Cru, made up of rappers Ubiquitous and Godemis, in January and Slumerican rapper Rittz in August.

 In 2014, Murs signed with Strange Music in February and Kutt Calhoun and Jay Rock left Strange Music in September.

 In 2016 Chicago-based pop group AboveWaves signed to the label.

 In 2018 Strange Music announced a new pop music subsidiary Strange Main in February, and Murs left in March after completing his contract.

 In 2019 Krizz Kaliko announced his intentions of leaving the label on October 6, then signed a new contract on stage on October 20.
 However, Kaliko officially announced his departure from Strange in order to form his own label Ear House Inc. on May 15, 2021.